nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <img src="images/feature/ingredient/AddIngredientImage.png" width="550" height="300">
 <br><br><br>

+<div style="page-break-after: always;"></div>

 Format: `addF i/INGREDIENT [ -QUANTITY][, MORE INGREDIENTS [ -QUANTITY]]`

 * `INGREDIENT` can take in an optional `Quantity` e.g. `i/Tomato -2 whole` or `i/salt -a pinch`.

-<div style="page-break-after: always;"></div>

 <div markdown="span" class="alert alert-primary">:memo: **Note:**
 `QUANTITY` is separated with a mandatory space before `-`.
 After the dash, it accepts quantity in the format of -NUMBER STRING e.g. `-54.0 kilograms` or STRING e.g. `-a pinch`.
-NUMBER only accept up to 10 digits, including a single forward slash to represent fractions or a single full stop to represent decimal numbers and should be greater than 0.
+NUMBER only accept up to 10 digits, including a single forward slash to represent fractions or a single full stop to represent decimal numbers and whitespaces and should be greater than 0.
 STRING accepts alphabets.
 </div>
 <div markdown="span" class="alert alert-primary">:memo: **Note:**